Perfect state transfer is poly-time: The hardness of perfect state transfer

-thus they are strongly cospectral if and only if they are cospectral. \end{itemize} To finish the proof, we show that both conditions can be checked in polynomial time.
+To finish the proof, we show that both conditions can be checked in polynomial time.
 Nothing needs to be said about condition (i).
 For condition (ii), let $g(x)$ be the greatest common divisor of $\phi(x)$ and $\phi_{ab}(x)$.
 Condition (ii) is equivalent to $f(x) = \phi(x) / g(x)$ being a polynomial without repeated roots, which in turn can be verified by checking whether or not the greatest common divisor of $f(x)$ and $f'(x)$ is a constant. \end{proof}

 \begin{lemma} Given an $n \times n$ symmetric integer matrix $M$ whose entries belong to $[-n,n]$, condition (b) of Theorem \ref{thm:charpst} can be tested in polynomial time.
 Moreover, if the conditions passes, the eigenvalues in $\Theta_a$ and their corresponding eigenvectors can be computed in polynomial time. \end{lemma} \begin{proof} For a column $a$ of $M$, let